100 Good Habits You’ll Wish You Started Years Ago

 That’s why I included it among these 100 good habits.
 If you know exactly where something is when you’re looking for it, you’ll save a lot of time.

 16. Plan and organize your days.
-Planning and scheduling your days helps ensure that they are productive and efficient.
+Planning and scheduling your days helps make sure that they are productive and efficient.

 If you write something down, you are more likely to follow through on it.
 Learn to organize your life in just one week.